Marketing AnalyticsRightward arrow icon with a curved tail.

 • Compare it against total sessions, conversions, or engagement to understand its role in the overall journey.

 Looker Studio gives you more control over how you visualize and communicate the impact of AI referrals across your site.
+Working with a Marketing Analytics Agency can help you interpret these AI traffic patterns accurately and turn insights into data-backed decisions.

 How to Identify and Filter Bot Traffic in GA4